 YES.
 We only accept online screeners.
 We prefer password-protected Vimeo links.
 Online screeners must be available to stream; we do not accept any films that must be downloaded.

-Can we send updated versions of the film?
+Can we send updated versions of the film after the deadline?

 How many films can I submit?